VCCRI/Spliceogen/README.md

 ```

 ### Docker:
-Alternatively, a docker image is provided with all dependencies installed.
+A docker image is provided with all Spliceogen and Branchpointer dependencies installed.
 With docker installed, the basic command is:

 ```
 > docker run -it mictro/spliceogen:latest /bin/bash